nicolenocera/cybersecurity-portfolio/Projects/Active-Directory-Lab/README.md

 # What I Learned

-Before this project, I had never deployed an Active Directory environment from scratch.
+This was my first time building an Active Directory environment from scratch.

-Building this lab helped me better understand how Domain Controllers, DNS, Organizational Units, security groups, and Group Policy work together inside a Windows Server environment.

-I also became more comfortable performing common administrative tasks such as:
+By the end of this project I was comfortable:

+- Installing Active Directory
+- Promoting a Domain Controller
-- Creating and managing user accounts
+- Creating Organizational Units
-- Organizing users into departments
-- Managing security groups
+- Managing users and security groups
 - Creating and linking Group Policy Objects
-- Onboarding new employees
-- Disabling user accounts
 - Performing common Active Directory administration tasks

+I also became more comfortable navigating Windows Server and documenting my work as I completed the lab.

 ---

 # Learning Resources

-This project was completed using a combination of Microsoft's official documentation and community-created learning resources.
-These references helped reinforce concepts while building the lab and improving the documentation for this project.
+I used a mix of Microsoft documentation and community tutorials while building this lab.
+I also watched a few GitHub videos while learning how to better organize and document my projects.

 ## Microsoft Learn